Skip to content

 Rewrite the request path.

-By default, if the route path is /api/* and a request comes in for /api/users/profile, the request path the destination sees is /api/users/profile.
+If the route path is /api/* and a request comes in for /api/users/profile, the request path the destination sees is /api/users/profile.

 If you want to serve the route from the root, you can rewrite the request path to /users/profile.